Chapter 6 WORDS

-- Like any book, this book uses WORDS to describe the world and its conditions.
+- WORDS describe the world and its conditions.

-- This chapter is about the act of describing, itself.
+- This chapter is about problems and answers regarding the ACT of

-- They do not reflect what PPL want or need.
+- WORDS said do not usually reflect what PPL want or need.

 - Better WORDS mean more practical understanding and expectations, more complete desires, and

-- This will naturally include healthier communication and more rewarding relationships.
+- This will include healthier COMM and RLTPs.

 - A community with better WORDS has clearer idea sharing, synthesizing, developing, teaching and learning.